GSA-TTS/assessment-review-tool/docs/localDevelopment.md

 ./util/hiringAction.sh
 ```

-Note: even though Trafik is terminating SSL on port `4433`, both the frontend and API
+Note: even though Trafik is terminating SSL on port `4433`
-continue to be exposed over HTTP ports.
+(see [Local SSL](#local-ssl)), both the frontend and API continue to be exposed
+over HTTP ports.

 ### Local SSL
 [docker-compose.yml](/docker-compose.yml) is configured to serve the application